morin1/Data-Science-Projects/Analyzing Job Applications/README.md

 To get a more representative sense of popularity during a given time of the week for 2019, I calculated each hour’s proportional share of total applications for the week.
 In other words, to get the best idea of generally how popular 9am Thursday morning was for 2019, I calculated the median of all of 2019's Thursday 9am application volumes.

-This project is based on work I previously performed and resulted in this blog post (https://www.stellaremploy.com/case-studies-1/2020/5/12/grow-your-hourly-talent-pipeline-with-these-tips)
+This project is based off of analytics work I previously performed which resulted in this blog post (https://www.stellaremploy.com/case-studies-1/2020/5/12/grow-your-hourly-talent-pipeline-with-these-tips)

-The data used in this project has been anonymized to remove any personally identifying information.
+The dataset attributes are: application_id, start_date, completion_date, city.
+The data used for this project has been modified (anonymized, with randomly generated IDs added) to remove any personally identifying information.